 The use of geomembranes in mining applications has been widely documented.
-However geocomposites compatibility studies with mined material are scarce and very limited information is available.
-A study of Smith and Zhao (2004) clearly shows that drainage geocomposites lead to improved service and cost reduction in heap leaching.
-Gulec et al. (2005) indicated no major changes in the hydraulic and mechanical properties of polypropylene geotextiles after immersion in acid mine drainage after 22 months.
-Similar results were brought by Grubb et al. (2001), Jeon (2006) and Fourie et al. (2010).
+However, geocomposites compatibility studies with mined material are scarce and very limited information is available.
+A study by Smith and Zhao (2004) clearly shows that drainage geocomposites lead to improved service and cost reduction in heap leaching.
+Gulec et al. (2005) indicated there were no major changes in the hydraulic and mechanical properties of polypropylene geotextiles after immersion in acid mine drainage for 22 months.
+Similar results were reported by Grubb et al. (2001), Jeon (2006), and Fourie et al. (2010).
 DTPG are sometimes used in landfills for collecting leachate.
 Budka et al. (2007) proved that DTPG can advantageously replace a part of the granular layer (0.20 m of gravel).

 The DPTG used in this study is developed by AFITEX-TEXEL and called DRAINTUBETM.
-It is composed by (Figure):
+It is composed of (Figure 1):

-- a non-woven polyethylene geotextile acting as a filter, - a series of corrugated polypropylene tubes spaced at regular intervals (1 to 4 by meter width).
-These perforated tubes provide most of the drainage capability of the product, and - a non-woven thick polypropylene geotextile acting as the drainage medium and as a cushion to protect the underlying geomembrane.
+- a nonwoven polyethylene geotextile acting as a filter, - a series of corrugated polypropylene tubes spaced at regular intervals (1 to 4 m width).
+These perforated tubes provide most of the drainage capability of the product; and

+• a nonwoven thick polypropylene geotextile acting as the drainage medium and as a cushion to protect the underlying geomembrane.